Single-pass Nystr\"{o}m approximation in mixed precision: Nystr o m approximation

-appear in the literature, e.g., \cite{GittensMahoney2016,Tropp2017fixed,Frangella2021}.
-Let $\lambda_1 \geq \lambda_2 \geq \dots \geq \lambda_n$ be the eigenvalues of $A$.
-Gittens and Mahoney provide a deterministic bound for $\| E \|_2$ that is a sum of the smallest possible error $\lambda_{k+1}$ and a term that depends on $\lambda_{k+1}, \lambda_{k+2}, \dots, \lambda_n$ and how well the sketching matrix approximates the eigenspace of $A$ (Theorem 2 in \cite{GittensMahoney2016}).
-The deterministic bounds are pessimistic and the error estimate can be improved considering the expected error or bounds that hold with high probability \cite{GittensThesis}.
-For example, a recent result by \cite{Frangella2021} bounds the expected exact approximation error of a rank $k \geq 4$ approximation $A_N$ obtained by Algorithm~\ref{alg:nystrom_reg_id} by
+The deterministic bounds are pessimistic and the error estimate can be improved by considering the expected error or bounds that hold with high probability \cite{GittensThesis}.
+For example, a recent result in \cite{Frangella2021} bounds the expected exact approximation error of a rank $k \geq 4$ approximation $A_N$ obtained by Algorithm~\ref{alg:nystrom_reg_id} by

 where $\lambda_i \geq \lambda_{i+1}$ are eigenvalues of $A$ and $e$ is the exponential constant.